Climate change: Nats back emissions budgets

 National Party leader Christopher Luxon says they support the targets and budgets set today, continuing the cross-party support that got the Zero Carbon Act over the line back in 2019.

 "Climate change is a huge challenge.
-National is fully committed to emissions targets including net zero by 2050," Luxon said."
+National is fully committed to emissions targets including net zero by 2050," Luxon said.

 National would support the budgets in the debate set for this Thursday in Parliament, he said.